-Being a mum is such a hard job, and one of the concerns we have is what healthy after-school snack ideas to come up with to feed our children with.
+Being a mum is such a hard job, and one of the concerns we have is what healthy after-school snack ideas to come up with to feed our children.
 I must admit that’s a tough one.
-We all know kids, and especially in their teenage years, they don’t want to bother with preparing something for themselves.
+Kids love eating snacks especially chocolates, here are my recipe on how to make chocolate.
+No need to buy chocolates, you can now make the chocolate even at home!
+We all know kids, and especially in their teenage years, don’t want to bother with preparing something for themselves.
 They just want to eat straight away when they come from school.
 Usually, they would just take some crappy, packed snacks that don’t nourish their organs.
 And if we as parents provide those types of crappy snacks, that’s what they will eat.
 Fact!

 All you amazing Moms and Dads out there, take a look at my tips and tricks for healthy after-school snacks.
 This is the stuff I made for my son Jayman.